Romario-Stankovic/StudentTestingPlatform_Site/README.md

 # Description

-A front-end application developed for student testing purposes.
+A front-end application developed for student testing.
 The source code of the API can be found [here.](https://github.com/Romario-Stankovic/Student_Testing_Platform_API)

 # Built using